-- equipment and methods to be used to access the gas resource (drilling and well installation etc.) - equipment and processes for extracting the gas resource (dewatering wells and gas extraction) - equipment and processes for taking the gas from the well head to gas and water gathering systems (gas/water separation, piping and compression) - gas gathering and main transmission lines as well as link lines to main distribution mains including any equipment needed for maintenance like pipe cleaning facilities - details of major transport corridors (rail and road) crossed by gas gathering links and main transmission pipelines as identified in points 3 and 4 - chemicals to be used during drilling or extraction operations - details of gas processing facilities (design of gas compression, dehydration and flaring/venting) - details of associated water management including storage, treatment and disposal - details of power generation facilities to provide electricity to the compression, water treatment and wellhead facilities.
+- 1. equipment and methods to be used to access the gas resource (drilling and well installation, etc) - 2. equipment and processes for extracting the gas resource (depressurisation wells and gas extraction) - 3. equipment and processes for taking the gas from the well head to gas and associated water gathering systems (gas/water separation, piping and compression) - 4. gas gathering and main transmission lines as well as link lines to main distribution mains including any equipment needed for maintenance like pipe cleaning facilities - 5. details of major transport corridors (rail and road) crossed by gas gathering links and main transmission pipelines as identified in points 3 and 4

+- 6. chemicals to be used during drilling or extraction operations - 7. details of gas processing facilities (gas compression, dehydration and flaring/venting) - 8. details of associated water management including storage, treatment and disposal - 9. details of associated power generation facilities and/or power supply to provide electricity to the compression, water treatment and wellhead facilities.

-The description should refer to, and be complemented by, figures, design drawings, photos and maps.
+The description should refer to, and be complemented by, figures, concept drawings, photos and maps.